-- 2. When an user composes file and calculates increment values he should keep in mind that processor sums DAC code and increment value as 32-bit unsigned integer numbers.
-To increase accumulator code on 2 an increment value should be 00000002 (hexadecimal).
-To decrease accumulator code on 1 an increment value should be FFFFFFFF (hexadecimal).
+- 2. When a user composes file and calculates increment values he should keep in mind that processor sums DAC code and increment value as 32-bit unsigned integer numbers.
+To increase accumulator code by 2 an increment value should be 00000002 (hexadecimal).
+To decrease accumulator code by 1 an increment value should be FFFFFFF (hexadecimal).
 So, if increment value is zero then during processing this record the output voltage will not be changed. - 3.
 An increment counter has 2 bytes size and it can contain numbers from 0 to 65535.
 A zero code (0) is interpreted by processor as 65536.
-So, each record can describe a behavior of output voltages no more than 11 minutes.

-4. Each file has length 0,25 Kb and contains no more than 30 records.
-It allows describing processes not longer than 11 hours.
+So, each record can describe a behavior of output voltages no more than 11 minutes. - 4.
+The file has length 0,5 Kb and contains no more than 27 records.